 We are talking pretty high-end cars — the types of cars that cost upward of $50K.
 Fans who are often less interested in the driver than the marque.
 These fans are the ones who are most likely to adopt new technologies.
 These are the people most likely to be able to afford electric cars.

 And guess what?
 They’ve got a Grand Challenge just like Mr. Nye is looking for.
 It’s an award for the most environmentally clean, fast and efficient GT Le Mans car.
-You can check out the results for their last race at VIR.
 They score the cars using a well-to-wheels measure of the petroleum used and the greenhouse gas emissions, how fast the car goes, and how efficiently the car uses the energy.
 You can read more (and see video) about the idea.
 That material is from the ALMS series, but it gives you the general idea.

 Just the Facts?